cakephp/docs/en/console-and-shells.rst

 .. _adding-cake-to-your-path:

-Adding cake to your system path
+Adding Cake to Your System Path
 -------------------------------

 If you are on a \*nix system (linux, MacOSX) the following steps will let you add the